talk2car/Talk2Car/README.md

 ## C4AV Challenge - Quick Start

-To help participants get started in the C4AV challenge, we provide a PyTorch code base in the c4av directory that allows to train a baseline model on the Talk2Car dataset within minutes.
+To help participants get started in the C4AV challenge, we provide a PyTorch code base [click here](https://github.com/talk2car/Talk2Car/tree/master/c4av_model) that allows to train a baseline model on the Talk2Car dataset within minutes.
 Additionally, we include the images and commands as separate files which avoids the need to download the entire nuScenes dataset first.

 ## Dataset